Krylov Subspace Recycling For Matrix Functions: The sign function in lattice QCD

-The application of the sign function of each matrix on the set of vectors is a major computational bottleneck in the overlap formalism, and requires an additional inner Krylov subspace method to compute $\sign(\textbf{Q}^{(i)})$ within each single iterative step in the solution process for a system with the overlap operator.
-This makes the overlap formalism very expensive to work with, and has thus attracted much interest in developing new methods to address these computational challenges.
-We refer the reader to works such as \cite{frommer2000numerical}, as well as the series of publications \cite{arnold2005numerical,cundy2009numerical,cundy2005numerical,van2002numerical}.
-We also refer the reader to \cite{BraFroKaLeRoStr2015} where a Multigrid preconditioning for the overlap operator was considered.
-In previous work \cite{van2002numerical}, exact deflation was used as a means to accelerate the inner iteration.
-This requires one to compute a given number of smallest eigenpairs of each $\textbf{Q}^{(i)}$ to high accuracy before starting the computation of the sign function.
-The work in this paper proposes an alternative using Krylov subspace recycling instead.
-This does not require one to compute exact small eigenpairs in a separate process, but interweaves the computation of an increasingly accurate eigenmodes with the computation of the sign function itself.
+The application of the sign function of each matrix on a set of vectors is a major computational bottleneck in the overlap formalism, and it requires an additional inner Krylov subspace method to compute the action of $\sign(Q_{\mu}^{(i)})$ within each single iterative step in the solution process for each system in the sequence \eqref{eq:overlap_linear_system}.
+There has been much interest in developing new methods to address the computational challenges associated to the overlap formalism.
+We refer the reader to works such as \cite{frommer2000numerical}, as well as the series of publications \cite{cundy2009numerical,arnold2005numerical,cundy2005numerical,van2002numerical}.
+We also refer the reader to \cite{BraFroKaLeRoStr2015} where a multigrid preconditioning for the overlap operator was considered.
+In previous work \cite{van2002numerical}, exact deflation was used as a means to accelerate the inner iteration using a fixed number of the smallest eigenpairs of each $Q_{\mu}^{(i)}$ to high accuracy before starting the computation of the sign function.
+We propose an alternative using Krylov subspace recycling instead, which interweaves the computation of increasingly accurate eigenmodes with the computation of the sign function itself.